Mechanizing Synthetic Tait Computability in Istari: Related Work

 Working synthetically exposes both advantages and limitations in the formalization.
-A primary limitation is that, although the proof is fully constructive, an evaluation algorithm cannot be extracted \emph{internally} in \istari.
-This arises from the nature of synthetic Tait computability, where core reasoning occurs in the internal language of the gluing category.
-In other words, the constructive algorithmic content exists, but only \emph{externally}, as a correspondence between the internal language and the gluing category.
+A primary limitation is that, although the proof is fully constructive, an evaluation algorithm is only external and cannot be extracted \emph{internally} in \istari.
+This arises from the nature of synthetic Tait computability as explained in \cref{sec:synthetic}.
 By contrast, the algorithmic computational content of~\citet{kaposi-pujet>2025} is directly extractable internally in \agda.
 In exchange for this limitation internal language constructs can be flexibly reused across different object languages, which is exactly the \emph{synthetic} advantage of STC.
-For example, although the gluing categories for the dependent type theory and calf differ, their internal languages share largely the same structures, allowing formalizations to use the same library of modal dependent type theory.
+For example, although the gluing categories for the dependent type theory and \calf{} differ, their internal languages share largely the same structures, allowing formalizations to use the same library of modal dependent type theory.

-Despite these differences, the approaches are compatible: there should be no theoretical obstacle to formalizing their strictified syntax and gluing model in \istari, where their construction could help simplify certain type-checking goals, and equality reflection in \istari can help avoid transports in their setting.